wellma41/Some_Don-t_Like_It_Hot/README.md

 Heroku

 ## Dashboard
-The dashboard is an interactive webpage using machine learning to predict divorce rate. xxx.
+The dashboard is an interactive webpage using machine learning to predict divorce rate.
+Dashboard is available here

 The link to the deployed dashboard is xxx